 It doesn’t have to be Valentine’s Day to enjoy a delicious frozen strawberry daiquiri.
-No. To enjoy this vibrant red color concoction, you just need to have strawberries.
-Beautiful Florida strawberries, like the ones we have in season right now.
+No. To enjoy this vibrant red color concoction, you need to have strawberries —beautiful Florida strawberries, like the ones we have in season right now.

 What is a Daiquiri?

 The origins of the daiquirí, like those of the mojito and cubalibre, go back to Cuba in the late 19th and early 20th centuries.
-In fact, Daiquirí is the name of a town and a beach in the southwest of the island.
+In fact, Daiquirí is the name of a town and a beach in the island’s southwest.

 Like the mojito and the cubalibre, the daiquirí ended up becoming popular in the United States, during the prohibition. days.